 Gallery 37 began in Chicago, Illinois as a city beautification project of Block 37 that included the installation of a summer arts camp designed to revitalize the immediate community while providing job training and arts education to Chicago's youth.
 Since 1991, Gallery 37 has expanded to a nation-wide program to include more than 24 U.S. cities as well as the UK and Australia.

-Student "apprentices" are trained in a variety of artistic disciplines including
+Student "apprentices" are trained in a variety of artistic disciplines that can include:

 In addition, Gallery 37 fosters creative collaboration, communication and time management while providing vital job skills such as

 Proposal DevelopmentPresentation Preperation

 This mural is the collaborative work of ten student artists working under the supervision of master artist Ed Buonvecchio.
 In order to create this piece, we drew our inspiration from the historic culture strewn throughout Old Town Avondale.
 The amount of history and culture there awed us and we wished to share this feeling with those who looked upon our artwork.
 To properly display old town, we included several landmarks, which are sources of pride for Avondale, and used the past film industry in Avondale as a concept for our border.
 The filmstrip also represents a timelessness that is found in film.
 Movies from the past can be played again to relive the glory of that time, and we wished to display the glory Old Town Avondale as it was in the past and today, in the present.